Punktum-dk/das-service-specification/README.md

 We only allow a certain number of requests per minute.
 We reserve the right to adjust the rate limit in order to provide a high quality of service.
 If rate limit is exceeded the HTTP status code 429 “Too many requests” is returned.
 Further, the response will have a `Retry-After` header that tells you for how many seconds to wait before retrying.

-Current limit is set to 60 requests perl minute.
+Current limit is set to 60 requests per minute.

 Please note the sandbox environment is not under rate limiting at this time, due to a wish for unlimited use for developers.